 Rear Seat Notch or Measure Once.
 Cut Twice.

 The plans called for a notch at the rear of the seat to allow access to the tunnel between the rear bulkheads where the gas tank will eventually sit.
-While fitting the rear seat, I got a bit carried away.
+While fitting the rear seat, I got carried away.
 While the seat fit fine, I ended up taking more off one side than the other.
 As a result, my original center line shifted so when I cut out the rear notch, it was slightly off.
 Argh!
 Someone casually looking wouldn’t have noticed it but I knew it was there.

 Seat Glue In